Wondirad-Kifelew/CCNA-enterprise-network-lab/README.md

 ## Multilayer Switching
 Multilayer switches at the distribution layer handle inter-VLAN routing and act as the default gateway for all VLANs using SVIs.
 This allows devices in different VLANs to communicate without relying on an external router.
+As you can see below the PC() is in a different subnet from both 10.5.0.

 ![alt text](./images/inter-vlan_routing_proof.jpg)
 # Layer 2 Technologies